Table of Contents

 One of the most important messages you can share with your children is that HIV can be prevented.
 HIV cannot be transmitted except when certain body fluids are exchanged.
 Teach your children that they can greatly reduce the risk of transmission by:

 - Avoiding contact with sexual fluids by always practicing safer sex (using condoms or other barrier methods)

 - Abstaining from sex unless they and their partners are both HIV-negative and in a long-term, monogamous relationship

 - Not injecting drugs, or if they do, always using new, clean needles and other drug equipment

 It is also important to tell children that HIV is not transmitted by casual contact such as:

-- Being a friend to someone who is HIV+
+- Being a friend to someone who is living with HIV

 - Sharing food or drinks

-- Using a shower, bath, or bed used by an HIV+ person
+- Using a shower, bath, or bed used by a person living with HIV

 - Kissing (between people with no significant dental problems, such as bleeding gums or open sores)